-When you divvy up the cost per trip, each trip cost about $125, which could potentially be the price of one person per night in an all inclusive for the Villa Del Palmar, if you were to get it on sale.
+When you divvy up the cost per trip, each trip cost about $125, which could potentially be the price of one person per night in an all-inclusive for the Villa Del Palmar, if you were to get it on sale.
 When we went to the Hyatt Ziva All-Inclusive in Jamaica, rooms were going for $1,300 a night!
 So once I knew I had the resort snagged, we then needed to book flights and pick a date/time!
-We settled on Thanksgiving break as Dave didn’t have to use any vacation time.
-(Dave’s school was closed the Wednesday before Thanksgiving, so it was a perfect 5 day 4 night trip!)
+We settled on Thanksgiving Vacation break as Dave didn’t have to use any vacation time.
+(Dave’s school was closed the Wednesday before Thanksgiving, so it was a perfect 5 day 4-night trip!)

 Looking at the normal costs of staying from Wednesday to Sunday would have cost us $1,430.67.
 We were able to pay less than 10% of the total cost by booking the marketing promotion and spending 2 hours going over the promotional options for buying into a part of the hotel and company which we ultimately decided to not purchase.

-Booking flights during the holidays can be stressful!
+Booking flights during Thanksgiving Vacation can be stressful!